Welcome to the Cotymog Shed Blog

 While we’re on the topic of books, I’ve just read Susie Dent’s GUILTY BY DEFINITION.
 If you love the history and beauty of words, you’ll surely enjoy this intricate piece of detective fiction, set in Oxford.

-[ I’m still only halfway through RIDERS, Ilana and Sue!
+[ We’re still only halfway through RIDERS, Ilana and Sue!
 There’ll be plenty of time towards the end of Dec for a catch-up!]

-As for Art, all I’ve managed to do this month is my tiny Christmas cards of garden animals, on sale at Bud Garden Centre in Burnage or from me here at CotymogShed.com
+As for Art, all we’ve managed to do this month is a set of tiny Christmas cards of garden animals, on sale at Bud Garden Centre in Burnage - or from me here at CotymogShed.com

 Priced at £5 for a pack of 5 (+ envelopes) they are just under 100 mm square, painted with Reg and Emma’s watercolours (@ArtScribe) and printed onto card by our local printer, Simon at logo2print.com

-Not that I’ve been totally idle, reading, writing, cooking and stuff, always with you chaps in mind.
+Not that Mary’s been totally idle, reading, writing, cooking and stuff, always with you chaps in mind!!

 Share Your Thoughts and Experiences